greenboxal/doggohub/doc/install/database_mysql.md

 `text` columns are limited up to ~1GB!

-The `add_limits_mysql` Rake task converts some important `text` columns in the GitLab database to `longtext` columns, which can persist values of up to 4GB (sometimes less if the value contains multibyte characters).
+The `add_limits_mysql` Rake task converts some important `text` columns in the DoggoHub database to `longtext` columns, which can persist values of up to 4GB (sometimes less if the value contains multibyte characters).

 Details can be found in the [PostgreSQL][postgres-text-type] and